-In 2022, Akastor, as described above under section 2, achieved several major achievements and delivered on the majority of its defined KPIs.
-Of greatest importance for determining the total variable salary for managers were the substantial increase in share price over the year and the fact that all key industrial portfolio companies delivered revenues and margins that exceeded budgets.

-These main events have contributed to the bonus assessment of 70% of the maximum bonus for both CEO and CFO.
-The bonus was not set at 100% because some of the KPIs were not reached, including financial targets relating to net bank debt.
+In 2023, Akastor, as described above under section 2, achieved several achievements and delivered on the majority of its defined KPIs.
+Of large importance for determining the total variable salary for managers were the substantial increase in share price over the year and the fact that all key industrial portfolio companies delivered revenues and margins that exceeded budgets.
+These events contributed to the recommendation related to a bonus assessment of 50% of the maximum bonus for both CEO and CFO.
+The bonus was not recommended at 100% because some of the KPIs were not reached, including certain financial targets.
+The final level will be reassessed by the board following receipt of the DRU award.

-Name and position 1 Variable remuneration scheme 2 Performance criteria 3 Earning period 4 Maximum bonus cap (% of Base Salary) 5 Actual award outcome (% of Base Salary) Karl Erik Kjelstad, CEO Variable pay program - Delivery of certain key financial, operational and strategic targets for Akastor.
-1 year (annually) 100% 70% (7/10 of max) Delivery of personal performance objectives during the year. - Development of Akastor ASA's share price.
-Company Matching Continued employment 3 years (subject to employment in January 2025) 50% 35% (as from 2022) Øyvind Paaske, CFO Variable pay program - Delivery of certain key financial, operational and strategic targets for Akastor.
-1 year (annually) 100% 70% (7/10 of max) - Delivery of personal performance objectives during the year. - Development of Akastor ASA's share price.
-Company Matching Continued employment 3 years (subject to employment in January 2025) 50% 35% (as from 2022)
+Name and position 1 Variable remuneration scheme 2 Performance criteria 3 Earning period 4 Maximum bonus cap (% of Base Salary) 5 Actual award outcome (% of Base Salary) Karl Erik Kjelstad, CEO Variable pay program Delivery of certain key financial, operational and strategic targets for Akastor.Delivery of personal performance objectives 1 year (annually) 100% 50% (5/10 of max) during the year Development of Akastor ASA's share price.
+Company Matching Continued employment 3 years (subject to employment in January 2026) 50% 25% (as from 2023) Øyvind Paaske, CFO Variable pay program - Delivery of certain key financial, operational and strategic targets for Akastor.
+1 year (annually) 100% 50% (5/10 of max) Delivery of personal performance objectives during the year. - Development of Akastor ASA's share price.
+Company Matching Continued employment 3 years (subject to employment in January 2026) 50% 25% (as from 2023)